-2022 ATB data for hydropower include data for two broad resource categories: non-powered dams (NPD) and new stream developments (NSD).
+2022 ATB data for hydropower include data for two broad resource categories: non-powered dams (NPD) and new stream-reach developments (NSD).
 Cost projections are derived independently for the two resource categories.
 The data for NPD are based on calculations in a 2021 study (Oladosu, G. et al., 2021), and those for NSD are retained from the 2020 ATB, which are based on projections developed for the Hydropower Vision study (DOE, 2016).

 The NPD and NSD data combine calculations of costs based on a baseline and potential future cost reductions using a mix of bottom-up modeling, technological learning and other assumptions, input from a technical team of Oak Ridge National Laboratory researchers, and the experience of expert hydropower consultants.
 The three scenarios for technology innovation are: